billw2/rpi-clone/README.md

 grub_install.  rpi-clone does handle editing of PARTUUID values in /etc/fstab, but a customized setup script for a desktop might need to handle file system UUID values or device name editing in /etc/fstab and the bootloader config.
+If these possible issues are handled in a setup script, then rpi-clone should work fine creating clone backup disks for a desktop.

 ## Usage
 See the examples below.
 To get a usage screen showing available options,